 2. Enjoy your Morning Coffee in a DIY Inspirational Travel Mug

 Nothing beats a good cup of coffee to go in the morning!
-We’ll show you how we personalized a simple ceramic travel mug in an upcoming post to make our long drives more tolerable.
-Stay tuned!
+We'll show you how to easily personalize a simple ceramic travel mug to make those long drives more tolerable.

 3. Bop along to your Favourite Music